 "Yeah, right!"
 Emma scrunched up her face.

-They got, and walked over to the cashier.
+They got up to pay the cashier.
 As they walked out of the restaurant, Emma remembered.

 "I need to get a book of stamps at the post office across the street.
 Meet you back at work."

 Hurrying along Maxwell Street, Emma paused midstride when spotting something waving in the breeze.
-On closer inspection, she saw a photo caught in the grate and walked over and gently pulled it loose.
-She turned it over and three children looked back at her, dressed in older style of clothing.
+On closer inspection, she saw a photo caught in the grate and walked over to gently pull it loose.
+She turned it over to find three children dressed in older style of clothing.
 Checking the date, she wondered who had lost it, then dialed Rhonda for help.

 “You picked what off the street?”
 Rhonda asked, trying to get past the excitement in her friend’s voice.

 "Thanks Rhonda,” Emma said.
-She ended the call, and looked at the photo for more clues.
+She ended the call and looked at the photo for more clues.
 A faint scent of Jasmine greeted her nose as she tried to make out the faded name stamped on the back.
 She gave up after a bit and thought about what to do next.
 Aaron Wiese’s name popped into her mind.
-A semi-retired photographer, he was a friend who helped her whenever she asked; he’ll help me and punched in his number...
+A semi-retired photographer, he was a friend who helped her whenever she asked and punched in his number...

 “Hello, Aaron Wiese’s Office.”

 “Hi, Judy, can I speak to Aaron please?
 It's Emma.”